 As a small business owner myself, I know business isn’t always booming.
 Financial fluctuation happens, and if you are not prepared for those moments, you could end up in mess, settling for less than your hopes and dreams.

 I don’t want to see that happen to you.
-That’s why today, I’m giving you five (Financially Simple) tips to help you build a budget for your new startup.
+That’s why today, I’m giving you five (Financially Simple) tips to help you build a business budget for your new startup.

 My current business is extremely busy from February to April.
 With it being the first of the year, people are planning for the upcoming year while wrapping up last year’s fiscal responsibilities.
-Obviously, we work with clients year round, but those first few months are our most hectic time of the year.
+Obviously, we work with clients year-round, but those first few months are our most hectic time of the year.
 Knowing my sales cycle, I can almost always see my revenue peak in those months, and I leave extra in the bank to cover the leaner months’ expenses.

 Your business has cycles too.
 Pay attention to when they are so you can be better prepared.
-Utilize those down times to plan for the next up cycle.
+Utilize those down times to plan for the next upcycle.
 Perhaps you pour more time and energy into your marketing efforts in order to boost your upcoming slower sales cycle.
 Anticipating these slower times can also help you work to keep your costs lower in those months.

 Budgets change and when they do, you need to make adjustments.
 Create two budgets for your business.
 One is an annual budget.
 Project out your entire year of expenses.
 Then, plan how each of those expenses should be allocated monthly.
 Once you have your budget in place, look over it monthly to keep on track.

-However, plan a major budget overhaul for your business at least twice a year—when your fiscal year begins and halfway through it.
+It is essential to plan a major budget overhaul for your business at least twice a year—when your fiscal year begins and halfway through it.
 That way if you need to revamp or cut things in the second half of the year, you can.
 Doing this will ensure that you don’t get drastically off track.